ghulepati/ghule-portfolio/final_project_SaiGhule.md

 ![plot](gender-pay-gap.png)

+This visualization is created with the help of Datawrapper using it's inbuilt dataset.
+Datawrapper: Create charts, maps, and tables, https://www.datawrapper.de/.
+Accessed 24 September 2024.

+I plan to have either a video or an interactive visualization for teen birth rates and women rights, not sure if it is a political topic hence haven't included the visualization here.

 # Data Sources and Explanation

 Following are the data sources which I have used/ I plan to use as a part of my final project.